Love Is the Answer (Utopia song)

 "Love Is the Answer" is a song written by Todd Rundgren and performed with his band Utopia.
 It is the closing track on their 1977 album Oops!
 Wrong Planet, and was the only single released from the album.

 England Dan & John Ford Coley version

 In 1979, American soft rock duo England Dan & John Ford Coley released their version as the lead single from their seventh studio album Dr. Heckle and Mr. Jive.
 It reached number 10 on the Billboard Hot 100 chart in May 1979 and spent two weeks atop the Billboard Adult Contemporary chart.
 John Ford Coley was quoted as saying: "Of all the songs we released as singles, that was my favorite.
 The song first of all had a classical base, and the middle had a gospel section which I loved."

-Dan Seals, the "England Dan" half of the duo, re-recorded the song in 1995 in an acoustic country music style for the album In a Quiet Room.
+Dan Seals, the "England Dan" half of the duo, re-recorded the song in 1995 in an acoustic country version for the album In a Quiet Room.
+Coley recorded his version on his 2008 self-titled live EP.